Core Idea

 Scullen, Steven E., Michael K. Mount, and Maynard Goff (2000).
 “Understanding the Latent Structure of Job Performance Ratings.”
 Journal of Applied Psychology, Vol. 85(6), pp. 956-970.
 DOI: 10.1037/0021-9010.85.6.956

-- Analysis of variance in performance ratings; idiosyncratic rater effects account for 62% of variance — more than true performance — making cross-rater calibration essential for any fair system
+- Idiosyncratic rater effects account for 62% of variance in ratings — making cross-rater calibration essential

 -